OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

     'AlchemicalNetwork-f8bfd63bc848672aa52b081b4d68fadf'
     ]

 For keyed chains, the order of the elements in this list matters!
-When deserializing the
+When deserializing the keyed chain back into a gufe object, this list is iterated through in order, meaning that each gufe object can only reference gufe keys that come *before* it in this list.

 .. mermaid::